RHeavenStudioPlus/HeavenStudioPlus/README.md

 # Heaven Studio+

-(WIP) A tool to create playable Rhythm Heaven custom remixes, with many customization options.
+(WIP) A tool to create playable Rhythm Heaven custom remixes, with many customization options.<br>
-This is a fork of Heaven Studio, made to incorporate a wider range of fangames.
+This is an **UNOFFICIAL** fork of Heaven Studio, made to incorporate a wider range of fangames.

 <p>
   <a href="https://discord.gg/2kdZ8kFyEN">